-Government is investing heavily in rail with High Speed 2 (HS2) and building the case for Northern Powerhouse Rail which is comparatively more than road investment on a cost per tonne/passenger basis.
+Government is investing heavily in rail with HS2 and building the case for Northern Powerhouse Rail which is comparatively more than road investment on a cost per tonne/passenger basis.
 In addition, to help rebalance the British economy, HS2 is often referenced as having freight capacity benefits.
-HS2 have stated: "By putting direct inter-city passenger services on dedicated high-speed lines, Britain's new high-speed railway, High Speed 2, will create more capacity on the existing railway for Britain's growing rail freight sector.
-As a result of enabling more freight by rail, HS2 will help deliver more of what Britain needs in a more sustainable way, as it will assist in removing thousands of lorries off our roads, reduce carbon emissions and make our motorways safer."
-(Freightmas and HS2 | High Speed 2).
+HS2 Ltd has stated in Freightmas and HS2 published by HS2: "By putting direct inter-city passenger services on dedicated high-speed lines, Britain's new high-speed railway, High Speed 2. will create more capacity on the existing railway for Britain's growing rail freight sector.
+As a result of enabling more freight by rail, HS2 will help deliver more of what Britain needs in a more sustainable way. as it will assist in removing thousands of lorries off our roads, reduce carbon emissions and make our motorways safer."
 HS2 will reduce journey times between the North and London.
-It will also, once the full network is built, reduce the demand of intercity trains for paths on the West Coast, East Coast and Midland mainlines which will free capacity for freight on parts of those lines.
+If the whole network was built as described, it would have reduced the demand of intercity trains for paths on the West Coast, East Coast and Midland main lines, which would have potentially freed up capacity for freight on parts of those lines.
+We will work with government and the industry to work out the full implications of this and what actions need to be taken to support the growth of rail freight.